Is Car Insurance Cheaper If You Are Disabled?

 Is It Illegal for Insurers to Charge Higher Rates to Drivers with Disabilities?

-There are laws in place that prohibit insurance companies from charging disabled drivers higher rates because of their disability.
+Fortunately for many, it is illegal for insurers to charge higher rates to drivers with disabilities.
+There are laws that prohibit insurance companies from charging disabled drivers higher rates because of their disability.

 However, many insurance companies still ultimately charge drivers with disabilities higher rates because of risk.
 Insurance companies argue that certain disabilities make certain drivers riskier to insure, and the insurance company has to charge higher rates to cover this higher risk.